Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect

 Firstly, we propose a modified superconducting qubit coupled to a microwave cavity.
-If the photons have a typical frequency of, for example, $\omega = 5$ GHz then in order to produce the microscopic DCE one would have to design a qubit with frequency preferably lower, to continue with the example we propose $\Omega = 2$ GHz, and coupling intensity $ g_0 = 500$ MHz \cite{srinivasan_hoffman2011}.
+If the photons have a typical frequency of, for example, $\omega = 5$ GHz then in order to produce the microscopic DCE one would have to design a qubit with frequency preferably lower, as Figure (\ref{wd-vs-wq-N}) shows that photons production is larger in that case.
+To continue with the example we propose $\Omega = 2$ GHz, and coupling intensity $ g_0 = 500$ MHz \cite{srinivasan_hoffman2011}.
 Then, the system would have to evolve for $40$ ns, a short enough time to make dissipation irrelevant since photon lifetimes are typically in the hundreds of nanoseconds \cite{Wallraff2004}.
 On the other hand, if the coupling intensity is lower, for example $g_0 = 50$ MHz, the time required to produce photons increases by one order of magnitude, making dissipation relevant.
 That will be the case for our second experimental proposal, and so we will discuss the effects of dissipation then.
-For now we discuss that the qubit will not actually move in the cavity, instead it will \textit{simulate} its movement.
+For now, we discuss that the qubit will not actually move in the cavity, instead, it will \textit{simulate} its movement.
 As Eq.~(\ref{eq:H}) shows, the only effect movement has on the Hamiltonian is changing the value of the coupling in time.
 Thus one could argue that as long as an experiment manages to produce that same Hamiltonian, the same phenomena will take place, even if the qubit is static.
-In the latter case, the qubit could produce the time-dependent coupling if its dipolar moment could change over time.
-This is due to the fact that the qubit-field interaction Hamiltonian comes from
+In the latter case, the qubit could produce the time-dependent coupling if its dipolar moment changed over time.
+We remind the reader that this analog simulator approach was taken to observe the DCE in \cite{wilson_johansson2011,lahteenmaki_paraoanu2013}.
+We recall that the qubit-field interaction Hamiltonian comes from